 Time to ‘tame the streets’ in College and Metcalf corridor, says group looking to revitalize aging commercial area

-Overland Park should make every effort to slow the traffic on College Boulevard for the long-term health of the College-and-Metcalf Avenue corridor, possibly by putting the street on a “road diet,” according to a presentation by the steering committee studying the corridor.
+Overland Park should make every effort to slow the traffic on College Boulevard for the long-term health of the College-and-Metcalf Avenue corridor, possibly by

 New ‘wayside horn’ system that will reduce train noise pollution in Merriam expected to go on line in early December